kewalaka/terraform-azurerm-kewalaka-res-containerregistry-registry/examples/private-endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Example with Private Endpoint

-This deploys the Container Registry module using default settings.
+This deploys the Container Registry module with a private endpoint connection.

 ```hcl
 terraform {